Washington Rowing - The 100+ Year History

 More about the Varsity Boat Club and the history and tradition that defines it: The Varsity Boat Club

-It is not perfect!
-There have been over 10,000 young men and women participate in the program over the century.
+There have been 10,000+ young men and women who have rowed for Washington over the last century (plus).
 If we got a name wrong, or left somebody out, let us know.
 Our goal is to be as accurate as possible.
 Thank you for reading - we hope it takes you back!

 More about this website, and the authors Eric Cohen and Ellen Ernst, can be found here: About Us